gbarnier/gbarnier.github.io/_pages/skills.md

 <h4>2.
 Ability to become an expert</h4>
 <p class="paragraph-wide">
-I enjoy tackling new quantitative and technical problems that have practical applications.
+I enjoy tackling new quantitative and technical problems that have a business impact.
 To achieve my goals, I fully commit to become the best I can be.
 My detailed-oriented mindset and competitiveness drive me to go in depth on all topics/activities that I focus on.
 From research problems to trail-running races, I enjoy the training and preparation that may lead to a success.
 </p>

 <h4>3.
 Not being scared when nothing works</h4>